Kyjor/JulGame.jl/README.md

 # How to build the platformer project

 Navigate to demos, and start the julia repl in this folder.
 Use cd("full\\path\\to\\demos").
 Run "using PackageCompiler" (install PackageCompiler if you haven't already).
 Run the function create_app("platformer","NameOfTheBuildFileFolder").
 Replace "NameOfTheBuildFileFolder" with whatever you want to name it.
-Then, we should hav